Zathiald/Na-vi-Grammar-Recognizer/README.md

 V -> "hahaw" {% id %} | "yom" {% id %} | "taron" {% id %} | "tìng" {% id %} | "ean" {% id %} | "tìftia" {% id %} | "tìrol" {% id %}
 ```

-With this javascript the complexity for the code can be reduced to O(n^2), thanks to the tokenization and parsing, which can speed up the process for the iterations.
+With this javascript the complexity of the code would't change, it would remain the same as in python, this because both require tokenization and parsing, the analysis would be similar to the one in the python code, so the complexity still is O(n⋅m)+O(l^3⋅g).

 ## References